pro-alir/ML-Assignments/README.md

 - Implement K-Means clustering and determine optimal clusters using elbow and silhouette methods
 - Compare custom K-Means with sklearn implementation

----

-Each assignment includes detailed code and explanations.
-Please ensure datasets are available and correctly linked in each notebook.
-Contributions and feedback are welcome!